Uniqueness of surface diagrams of smooth 4-manifolds: Proof of the main theorem

-The left side of Figure~\ref{circlecbd} is a depiction of the saddle-shaped critical surface in $M_{[0,1]}$ above the dotted rectangles in Figure~\ref{atprep} (for $t$ increasing left to right, it corresponds to the reversed order \ref{atprep5}, \ref{atprep4}, \ref{atprep3} because it is easier to depict and validate the deformations this way).
-As usual, the bold arcs are cusp arcs, and in each figure $m_1$ lies at the saddle point of the surface, with a flipping move occurring at the dot.
-The fainter arcs are where $\alpha$ is two-to-one on its critical locus; for more details on such pictures, see Section~\ref{cbd}.
-It is is not difficult to deduce the base diagrams specified by the left side of Figure~\ref{circlecbd} by considering vertical slices of the figure from left to right: the progression for the left side appears in Figure~\ref{circlebd1}, which is a copy of what happened in the dotted rectangles from before.
-Here a fold arc experiences a flip, then one of the resulting cusps experiences an inverse merge with another preexisting cusp.
+The left side of Figure \ref{circlecbd} is a depiction of the saddle-shaped critical surface in $M_I$ above the dotted rectangles in Figure \ref{atprep} (for $t$ increasing left to right, it corresponds to the reversed order \hyperlink{24b}{24e}, \hyperlink{24b}{24d}, \hyperlink{24b}{24c} because it is easier to depict and validate the deformations this way).
+As usual, the bold arcs are cusp arcs, and in each figure $m$ lies at the saddle point of the surface, with a flipping move occurring at the dot.
+The fainter arcs are the immersion locus.
+It is is not difficult to deduce the base diagrams specified by the left side of Figure \ref{circlecbd} by considering vertical slices of the figure from left to right: the progression for the left side appears in Figure \ref{circlebd1}, which is a copy of what happened in the dotted rectangles from before.
+Here a fold arc experiences a flip, then one of the resulting cusps merges with another preexisting cusp.